New

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

 The length of the lunation is 29 days, 12 hours and 29 minutes.
 It is 2 hours and 18 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 15 minutes shorter than the mean synodic month length.
 It is 5 hours and 54 minutes longer compared to 21st century's shortest synodic month length.

-The true anomaly is ∠243.3°.
-At the beginning of the next synodic month the true anomaly is going to be ∠278.2°.
+The true anomaly of the Moon orbit is ∠243.3° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠278.2°.

-4 days after point of apogee on 19 April 2028 at 15:13 in ♒ Aquarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 10 days, until the Moon reaches the point of next perigee on 5 May 2028 at 10:31 in ♍ Virgo.
+4 days since point of apogee on 19 April 2028 at 15:13 in ♒ Aquarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 10 days until the Moon reaches the point of next perigee on 5 May 2028 at 10:31 in ♍ Virgo.

 The Moon is 395 659 km (245 851 mi) away from Earth and getting closer over the next 10 days until the point perigee when Earth-Moon distance is going to be 366 533 km (227 753 mi).

-7 days after ascending node on 16 April 2028 at 17:56 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 6 days, until the lunar orbit crosses from North to South in descending node on 30 April 2028 at 22:47 in ♋ Cancer.
+7 days after ascending node on 16 April 2028 at 17:56 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from North to South in descending node on 30 April 2028 at 22:47 in ♋ Cancer.

-10 days since the previous standstill on 13 April 2028 at 18:51 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.138°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠26.020° at the point of next northern standstill on 28 April 2028 at 08:04 in ♊ Gemini.
+10 days since the last southern standstill on 13 April 2028 at 18:51 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.138° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠26.020° at the point of next northern standstill on 28 April 2028 at 08:04 in ♊ Gemini.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.